What if I told you that all human beings, including you and me, have a tendency to be prejudiced towards certain ideas or people?

 Thankfully, we correct a lot of our faulty assumptions about the world just by growing up, going to school, and gaining more education.

-However, most of us possess at least some incorrect assumptions about the world that are never challenged because we may never meet anyone or anything that challenges them.
+However, most of us possess at least some incorrect assumptions about the world that never face challenges because we never meet anyone or anything that challenges them.
 And unfortunately, some of these views are wrong.
-So, the more we associate with people who look, think, and believe just like us (that is, people who wear our same kind of glasses), the more likely it is that we will continue to hold on to certain incorrect beliefs.
+So, the more we associate with people who look, think, and believe just like us, the more likely it is that we will continue to hold on to certain incorrect beliefs.

-For example, if we associate primarily with people who are the same race, ethnicity, socioeconomic class, religion, denomination, political party, etc., it is very likely that we have certain faulty assumptions about people from groups that are different from us.
+For example, if we associate primarily with people who are the same race, ethnicity, socioeconomic class, religion, denomination, political party, etc., it is very likely that we have certain faulty assumptions about people in these groups.
 And if we never interact consistently with people from these other groups, it is unlikely that our faulty assumptions will face challenges that help us correct them.

-And the more these faulty ideas become entrenched in our belief system, they more other faulty ideas develop around them.
+And the more these faulty ideas become entrenched in our belief system, the more other faulty ideas develop around them.
 This is how prejudices form.

 And the more we develop and strengthen our prejudices, the more distorted the lenses of our glasses become.
 We rarely realize that the lenses of our glasses are distorted because we may not have ever experienced non-distorted lenses, or the distortion in our lenses may happen so gradually that we don’t realize it is happening.